joe-protz/TicTacToe-client/README.md

 For a tie, I check my array to see if all 9 spots are occupied by an 'X' or an 'O'.
 If it got to that point without a winner, then game over, and it is a tie.

-I attempted from the beginning to keep the project modular by separating major functios, so I refactored to move some of the UI handling to the ui.js file within the game foler.
+I attempted from the beginning to keep the project modular by separating major functions, so I refactored to move some of the UI handling to the ui.js file within the game foler.

 I needed a way to play again, so I created a reset buttton.
 The reset button called a function within the ui.js file which reset all of my variables and looped through an array of the game board Id's setting their text to empty quotes.